5 Ways to Motivate and Encourage Seniors

 The post-World War II Baby Boomer Generation (born 1946-1964) is reaching their senior years in ever-growing numbers, and representing an increasingly larger segment of the population.
-Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of eighty.
+Higher standards of living and medical advancements are extending life expectancies in many countries to well above the age of 80.

-Caring for, and having successful relationships with older adults often require unique interpersonal skills and strategies.
+Caring for and having successful relationships with older adults often require unique interpersonal skills and strategies.
 Below are five ways to encourage and motivate older adults.

 1. Encourage Few and Manageable Goals

 Secondary Needs Fulfilled: Companionship, Security.

 Young people and adults in their prime are frequently reminded to set and accomplish goals.
 Goals can be beneficial for many older adults as well.
 Being goal-oriented can instill motivation, a sense of purpose, and pride in accomplishment.
 In the cases of seniors, create few and manageable goals daily, be it doing ten stretches, completing a small craft project, or something as simple as finishing a cup of juice.
 Facilitate and assist along the way.
 Offer encouragement with each baby step, and compliment when the task is complete.
 Being acknowledged for completing a seemingly simple task (to us) can sometimes make a senior’s day!